Skip to main content

 Perfect for beginners and families

-Four different nursery/beginner areas with a variety of chairlifts and drags and an especially designed three-step "Ski Start" programme.
+Four different nursery and beginner areas with a variety of chairlifts and drags and an especially designed three-step "Ski Start" programme.

 About Ski Pass Prices in Tignes